Revolutionising the eCommerce Returns Experience with AI and Machine Learning

 • Identical defective returns – where it is hard to diagnose the underlying issue

-• Renting or ‘wardrobing’ returners – who often abuse a free returns policy, and often wear high-value goods for a specific event
+• Renting or ‘wardrobing’ returners – who often abuse a free returns policy, and often wear high-value goods for a specific event.
+Wardrobing trends have been on the rise in recent years.

 • Staging – often where customers purchase luxury goods to “show them off” on social media before returning them for a full refund.